elucian/bee/syntax/overview.md

 say (3,4);  --> expect 1234

 write --> print 6 rows

+-- calculation that fail will do nothing. new x := 5 ε R;
+new x := x ÷ 0; -- no effect
+put x; -- expect x = 5
 ```

 **Notes:**
-* put statement can receive multiple parameters
+* put statement can receive multiple parameters;
-* put statement add new line by default
+* put statement add new line by default;
-* to avoid new line use coma separated parameters or "say" statement
+* say statement can be used to avoid new line;
-* multiple expressions or arguments are separated by comma
+* multiple arguments are separated by comma;
-* you can omit the parentheses when you call a method with one single argument
+* multiple arguments are enclosed in parenthesis;

 ## Data type

-Digital data is based on binary numbers: {0, 1}.
-Using this basic values we represent all data types.

 Bee use 4 kind of data types: